Eurozone PPI MoM Rebounds to 0.00% in May 2026: Input Costs Stabilize After Sharp Declines (May 08, 2026 12:00 CET) banner image

 What Producer Price Index MoM (PPI) Measures

-The Eurozone's Producer Price Index (PPI) plays a crucial role in shaping the European Central Bank's (ECB) monetary policy decisions.
+The latest Eurozone PPI MoM data of 0.00% for May 2026 holds significant implications for the European Central Bank's (ECB) monetary policy stance.
 The ECB's primary mandate is to maintain price stability, targeting inflation at 2% over the medium term.
-The recent trend of falling PPI, culminating in the -0.70% MoM reading for February 2026, presents a clear signal of easing inflationary pressures at the early stages of the supply chain.
+The recent trend of falling PPI, culminating in April's -2.30% MoM, would have undoubtedly fueled disinflationary concerns within the Governing Council, potentially increasing calls for further monetary easing or at least a prolonged period of accommodative policy.

 Track This Release